isabella232/net-two-factor-auth/readme.md

     string code = value.ToString("0000");
     OTPCodes.Add(new OTPCode {PhoneNumber = phoneNumber, Code = code});//2 and 3

-	//4 send an sms with the code
+	//4 send an SMS with the code
     try
     {
-        // sms client will throw an error if something goes wrong var message = string.Format("Your code:{0} for verifying your number with me", code);
+        // SMS client will throw an error if something goes wrong var message = string.Format("Your code:{0} for verifying your number with me", code);
 		var number = phoneNumber.Trim();
 		Client smsClient = new Client("key", "secret");